ram-pi/ksql-connect-source-sink/README.md

 ## 2. Create source connector

-Open the file `source.connector.http` with VSCode and send the request for creating the connector.
+Open the file `source.jdbc.connector.http` with VSCode and send the request for creating the connector.

 ## 3. Run KSQL Script